Back to top

 • Check your toilet for leaks.
 Put a few drops of food coloring in the tank and wait 30 minutes to see if the color appears in the bowl.
 If it does, you may have a leaking flapper valve.

-• Check the sinks in the kitchen and bathroom for drips.
+• Make sure the sinks in the kitchen and bathroom are not dripping.
 Don’t forget to open the cabinet doors and check the hot and cold supply lines for leaks.

 • Think about replacing older toilets with new, efficient WaterSense-labeled models, which use less water without sacrificing performance.